raulb/ember-octane-workshop/notes/17-create-chat-message.md

   }
 ```

+Give the app a try.
+We should now be able to create chat messages!

 ## 🙌

 Fantastic!
-Give the app a try.
-We should now be able to create chat messages!
+In this exercise we’ve seen:

+1. How to pass actions from container to presentational components
+2. More examples of how to bind actions to HTML elements